reaper47/recipya/docs/website/content/docs/features/recipes/add.md

 to the latest report.

 To view all supported websites, please click on the <ins>supported</ins> word.
 You can scrape a website not in the supported list, but recipe extraction may fail.
-If it does, you can request support for the website by clicking the button that appears.
+Please open an issue on GitHub if it does.

 ![](images/add-recipe-website.gif)